top of page

 TO ROUTINE OR NOT TO ROUTINE

 When I was younger, the idea of having a routine was something I didn't like the idea of.
-Instead, I tried to live each day with what I thought was a sense of freedom, trying to do something different despite the fact that I did more or less the same things every day.
+Instead, I tried to live each day with what I thought was a sense of freedom, trying to do something different even though I did more or less the same things every day.
 This led to a lot of procrastination and terrible organisation when it came to practice, doing homework, and university coursework.

-Before lockdown, I had a nice littled routine of working at least an 8-hour day in which music lessons would (sort of) slot into.
-In those 8 hours I would: do at least 2 hours of music practice (an hour in the morning and again in the evening); write out invoices, send emails, and update spreadsheets; spend at least a few hours composing music, mixing it, and mastering each version of the track, uploading said tracks to royalty-free stock music libraries, writing in the metadata, and then making sure the royalty service was updated too.
+Before lockdown, I had a nice little routine of working at least an eight-hour day in which music lessons would (sort of) slot into.
+In those eight hours, I would: do at least two hours of music practice (an hour in the morning and again in the evening); write out invoices, send emails, and update spreadsheets; spend at least a few hours composing music, mixing it, and mastering each version of the track, uploading said tracks to royalty-free stock music libraries, writing in the metadata, and then making sure the royalty service was updated too.

 On music lesson-filled days like Tuesdays and Wednesdays, where I would travel to Bristol and teach in my regular rented studio all day and well into the evening, other tasks were set aside for the following day.
-I looked forward to these two days in particular as it meant I was able to get a change of scenery and have a stroll round town on my lunch-break.
+I looked forward to these two days in particular as it meant I was able to get a change of scenery and have a stroll around town on my lunch break.

 LOCKDOWN

-The good part of lockdown was that everyone was in the same boat.
-The bad part was that, because everyone was now at home, including their children, the routines we all had before lockdown became very difficult to maintain and in some cases a new routine had to be made.
+The good part of the lockdown was that everyone was in the same boat.
+The bad part was that, because everyone was now at home, including their children, the routines we all had before the lockdown became very difficult to maintain and in some cases, a new routine had to be made.

-For some of my music students, they wanted to stick as close to their routine as possible, and so kept their usual music lesson slot.
-For others, a new time was required and being at home all day meant it was fairly easy to find a time that worked for both of us.
+Some of my music students wanted to stick as close to their routine as possible, and so kept their usual music lesson slot.
+For others, a new time was required, and being at home all day meant it was fairly easy to find a time that worked for both of us.

 A few weeks into lockdown, I had managed to settle into a new and regular routine.
 This changed slightly when schools reopened, then when people were encouraged to go back to the office, and again when university started up a few weeks ago.